 Nausea and Vomiting: This is something that usually happens in the early stages of the disease.
 The vomiting may even persist for hours at a time.

 Dehydration: One of the most common symptoms of the disease is the serious lack of fluids in the body.
 It can cause anything from mild to serious dehydration.
-If you lose about 10 percent or more of your body weight it is considered to be serious.
+If you lose about 10 percent or more of your bodyweight it is considered to be serious.

 Shock: A very serious complication resulting from dehydration.
 The low blood volume caused because of dehydration can drop your blood pressure suddenly.
 Which in turn drastically reduces the oxygen level in the body.
 If not treated at the right point of time, this can cause death within minutes.

 There are also other factors that indicate cholera.
-These include lethargy, irritability, sunken eyes, dry mouth, dry and shrivelled skin that doesn’t bounce back, muscle cramps because of lack of electrolytes, and extreme thirst.
+These include lethargy, irritability, sunken eyes, dry mouth, dry and shriveled skin that doesn’t bounce back, muscle cramps because of lack of electrolytes, and extreme thirst.
 The disease can also cause little to no urine output, low blood pressure as well as arrhythmia.

 Complications of cholera can further exacerbate the symptoms.
 Low blood sugar, low potassium levels, or even renal failure can be caused when the disease gets more complicated.

 While the signs and symptoms of cholera can be unmistakable in areas with a high proportion of cases, the only sure way to identify the disease is a stool sample.
-Today, there are rapid dipstick tests available for cholera that can help healthcare providers to rapidly provide treatment to patients.
+Today, there are rapid dipstick tests available for cholera that can help healthcare providers rapidly provide treatment to patients.
 The treatment for the disease consists of the following:

 The most important thing to do when someone is identified with cholera is to replace their lost fluids and electrolytes as rapidly as possible.
 The simple rehydration solution, oral rehydration salts, or ORS, is available commonly around the world for this simple purpose.
 Dissolve the powder in boiled water and make sure the patient drinks it regularly.
 Most deaths due to cholera occur because of a lack of rehydration.
-With treatment the number of fatalities drop to less than 1 percent.
+With treatment, the number of fatalities dropped to less than 1 percent.